From Pixels to Shelf: An Integrated Robotic System for Autonomous Supermarket Stocking with a Mobile Manipulator: Main Results

 \section{Main Results}

-Our main contribution stands on the extension of standard methods with task-specific modules that are closely integrated in our implementation: a ROS2 BT with Message Queuing Telemetry Transport (MQTT)~\cite{mqtt} integration for task generation and visualization; a Spatio-Temporal Voxel Layer (STVL)~\cite{stvl} layer and an ArUco-based visual docking added to the standard Nav2; and a visual shelf-navigation stack combining a 14-state KF with a two-step MPC.
+Our main contribution stands in a deployable ROS2 pipeline that tightly integrates standard methods with task-specific modules: a ROS2 BT with Message Queuing Telemetry Transport (MQTT)~\cite{mqtt} integration for task generation and visualization; a Spatio-Temporal Voxel Layer (STVL)~\cite{stvl} layer and an ArUco-based visual docking added to the standard Nav2; and a visual shelf-navigation stack combining a 14-state KF with a two-step MPC.
 For perception, SAM2 masks and tracking are paired with per-SKU YOLO fine-tunes and geometry-aware mask selection; for manipulation, we use centroid-based velocity control and planogram-aware Inverse Kinematics (IK) placement with contact detection.
 Many of these components are open-sourced as ROS2 packages~\cite{our_docking, our_nav2, ros_bridge, our_simulator}.